4.1) Power Distribution

 Figure 13 Power Distribution

-It can be seen that the power does not drop in a linear manner and that the majority of the power is in the INCIDENT direction.
-With an input power of 0.1614 W and 0.0589 W at the end, it is simple to calculate that there is 0.1614 - 0.0638 = 0.0976 W radiated or dissipated power in the INCIDENT direction compared to the 0.0638 W radiated or dissipated power in the reflected direction.
+It can be seen that the power does not drop in a absolutely linear manner and that the majority of the power is in the INCIDENT direction.
+With an input power of 0.1614 W and 0.0589 W at the antenna tip, it is simple to calculate that there is 0.1614 - 0.0638 = 0.0976 W radiated or dissipated power in the INCIDENT direction compared to the 0.0638 W radiated or dissipated power in the REFLECTED direction.
 From this result it is easy to conclude that approximately 6/10 of the power is in the INCIDENT direction and 4/10 in the REFLECTED direction.
 This difference in powers becomes important in later antenna articles where it is shown to affect both radiated elevation and polarisation.

 5.1) Impedance Distribution